nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-2/index.md

 Although Spark DataFrames may remind us of Pandas DataFrames due to their similarities, the syntax when using PySpark can be a bit different.
 In this section, we'll go over some of the basics of PySpark, such as reading data, combining DataFrames, selecting columns, grouping data, joining DataFrames, and using functions.

+### The Data
+The data we are looking at is from the 2024 US college basketball tournaments, which was obtained from the on-going March Machine Learning Mania 2024 Kaggle competition, the details of which can be found [here](https://medium.com/r/?url=https%3A%2F%2Fwww.kaggle.com%2Fcompetitions%2Fmarch-machine-learning-mania-2024%2Foverview), and is licensed under CC BY 4.0

 ### Reading data

-As mentioned in the previous post of this series, the first step is usually to create a Lakehouse and upload some data.
+As mentioned in the [previous post](/posts/fabric-madness-1/) of this series, the first step is usually to create a Lakehouse and upload some data.
 Then, when creating a Notebook, we can attach it to the created Lakehouse, and we'll have access to the data stored there.

 PySpark Dataframes can read various data formats, such as CSV, JSON, Parquet, and others.
 Our data is stored in CSV format, so we'll be using that, like in the following code snippet: